Safal30/Event_Management_314/README.md

 # Event_Management_314
-Event Management System for CSIT314
+This is a Event Management System for CSIT314